• Skip to primary navigation

 Ant Bait Stations:

-Ant bait stations are a great way to deal with Pharaoh ants.
+Pharaoh ant bait stations are a great way to deal with Pharaoh ants that nest indoors.
 By keeping the bait contained in a pre-filled reservoir, bait stations can help avoid messy spills.
 They also keep the bait safe from young children or family pets that may be tempted to investigate.
 When it comes to dealing with Pharaoh ants, bait stations are often the preferred method of control.

 For more information on ant bait stations click here to see our full Ant Traps and Bait Stations Review.